 Dateline: Belgrade, Serbia

 Unlike buying a new car – or even a house – buying a yacht is an investment of an international nature, and deciding upon the best country for yacht registration is a decision for which you need professional advice so you do not expose your assets to unnecessary taxes and liabilities.
-If you go into the process uneducated, your exciting new purchase might become just a hole in the water into which you pour unnecessary amounts of money.
+If you go into the process uneducated, your exciting new purchase might just become nothing more than a hole in the water into which you pour unnecessary amounts of money.

 Choose Your Flag Wisely